me3zaAKAgoat/dtb-legacy/README.md

 ### Core

-- set backend root directory as a config env (for deployement)
+- [ ] fallback for when there are no statistics in the last month
+- [ ] add loading animation to any component thats awaiting an api calls response (login for example).
+- [ ] make routers for updating the username and the password
 - [ ] work on user adminsitration
   - [ ] make a sign up process.
-  - [ ] setup a cdn of some sort for profile pictures of users.
+  - [x] setup a cdn of some sort for profile pictures of users.
   - [ ] figure out how to implement settings (theme, week length, username)
+- [ ] make a friendly tutorial
 - [ ] make an abstraction layer for modals (seperate component that hosts modals)
-- [ ] **move all business logic to the backend, make all the frontend ONLY visual, 0 business in frontend**
+- [x] **move all business logic to the backend, make all the frontend ONLY visual, 0 business in frontend**
 - [ ] remove debounce from note text area and add an svg save button on the top right corner of the text area that animates on click
 - [ ] add a retry button for every component's failure to load the data it needs (similar to twitter)
-- [ ] settings should enable the user to change the following things : theme, week length, username, user profile picture
 - [ ] make a wrapper function that updates the state after successful api requests.
-- [ ] make the basic layout for the statistics page.
+- [x] make the basic layout for the statistics page.
 - [ ] add a percentage next to number input field in task container
 - [ ] add end of week button that renders a modal prompting the user to describe the week and then sends an api call to archive the ended week and create a stamp of it.
 - [ ] work on custom skeleton component to every component that makes an inital fetch, so that this skeleton component only renders the wanted component after a successful fetch. (will enable moving tasks state to tasks section hopefully).